Homes burned as winds push California fire into desert floor

 He said crews will take advantage of slightly cooler temperatures to make headway on Saturday.
 However, winds were expected to remain strong with possible gusts of up to 25 mph.

+Throughout the Northwest, firefighters welcomed cooler weather and rain, as well as much-improved air quality and visibility that would allow some to survey fire activity with drones.

-On the south side of the blaze, firefighters continued to protect Mount Wilson, which overlooks greater Los Angeles and has a historic observatory founded more than a century ago and numerous broadcast antennas serving Southern California.
+On the south side of the Bobcat Fire, firefighters continued to protect Mount Wilson, which overlooks greater Los Angeles and has a historic observatory founded more than a century ago and numerous broadcast antennas serving Southern California.

 The fire that started Sept.
 6 had already doubled in size over the last week.
 It is 15% contained.